-As more fully disclosed under the heading "Selling Stockholders" in the Company's Registration Statement on Form S-1, Registration No. 333-188096, filed with the SEC on April 24, 2013, on January 25, 2013, we completed a private placement of \$1,765,000 principal amount of 8% Convertible Debentures due 2015 (the "Debentures") and warrants (the "Warrants") to purchase 5,882,745 shares of common stock.
+As more fully disclosed under the heading "Selling Stockholders" in the Company's Registration Statement on Form S-1, Registration No. 333-188096, filed with the SEC on April 24, 2013, on January 25, 2013, we completed a private placement of \$1,765,000 principal amount of 8% Convertible Debentures due 2015 and warrants to purchase 5,882,745 shares of common stock.
 We have the option to pay any interest on the debentures in common stock based on the average of the closing prices of our common stock for the 10 trading days immediately preceding the interest payment date.
-If all remaining interest through the maturity of these debentures is paid in common stock, we would issue an additional [] shares (based on the average closing prices of our common stock for the 10 trading days ending August , 2013).
+During June and July 2013, \$325,000 principal amount of these debentures were converted into 2,166,775 shares of common stock.
+If all remaining interest through the maturity of the debentures that are currently outstanding were paid in common stock, we would issue an additional 800,354 shares (based on the average closing prices of our common stock for the 10 trading days ending August 22, 2013).
 We also have the option to pay any interest on the debentures with additional debentures.
-If all remaining interest through the maturity date of the debentures that are currently outstanding were paid in the form of] principal of additional 8% convertible debentures.
-Robert A. Berman, the Company's President, Chief debentures, we would issue [\$ Executive Officer and a director, Dr. Amit Kumar, a consultant and director of the Company, and Bruce Johnson, a director of the Company, purchased \$50,000, \$100,000, and \$100,000, respectively, of securities in this offering.
-Mr. Berman, Dr. Kumar and Mr. Johnson received 6,786 shares, 13,572 shares and 13,572 shares, respectively, in payment of interest on the debentures.
-Jeffery Titterton and Christopher Titterton, the adult sons of Lewis H. Titterton, Jr. our Chairman of the Board, purchased \$25,000 and \$25,000, respectively, of securities in this offering.
-Jeffery Titterton and Christopher Titterton have received 3,393 shares and 3,393 shares, respectively, in payment of interest on the debentures.
+If all remaining interest through the maturity date of the debentures that are currently outstanding were paid in the form of debentures, we would issue \$180,800 principal of additional 8% convertible debentures.
+Robert A. Berman, the Company's President, Chief Executive Officer and a director, Dr. Amit Kumar, a consultant and director of the Company, and Bruce Johnson, a director of the Company, purchased \$50,000, \$100,000, and \$100,000, respectively, in payment of interest on the debentures.
+Jeffery Titterton and Christopher Titterton, the adult sons of Lewis H. Titterton, Jr. our Chairman of the Board, purchased \$25,000 and \$25,000, respectively, in payment of interest on the debentures, respectively, in payment of interest on the debentures.